AbdurRaahimm/e-shop-using-nextjs/README.md

 - Shopping cart functionality (add, remove, view)
 - Fully responsive design

+## Live Demo

+The live demo of the application is available at [Live Demo/](https://e-shop-using-nextjs.vercel.app/)

 ## Project Structure

 The project follows the standard Next.js App Router structure, which is organized for clarity and scalability.